List of U.S. Navy ships sunk or damaged in action during World War II: Battleships (BB)

 suffered light bomb damage and four men killed at Pearl Harbor.
 She was repaired, refitted at Puget Sound, and rejoined the fleet in 1942.
 She was torpedoed by a lone G4M during the Battle of Saipan, which killed two men and necessitated repairs at Pearl Harbor.
 She was damaged on 27 November 1944 by a kamikaze near Leyte Gulf which hit between her Number 1 and Number 2 turrets, killing thirty-one of her men and wounding another thirty.
 On 7 April 1945, Maryland was struck by a kamikaze again, which landed onto a 20 mm gun mount located on top of turret number 3.
 She suffered thirty dead and thirty-six wounded.
 Maryland was repaired and placed in reserve after the war until she was scrapped in 1959.

 was extensively damaged by as many as seven torpedoes, and two 800 kg bombs at Pearl Harbor.
 The first bomb hit the port side and penetrated the superstructure deck, causing extensive damage to the casemates below.
 Secondary explosions of the ammunition stored in the casemates caused serious fires there and in the galley deck below them.
 The second bomb struck the rear superfiring turret roof; it penetrated but failed to explode.
 She sunk on her keel in shallow water at Pearl Harbor.
 West Virginia was raised and sent to Puget Sound for major reconstruction.
 She rejoined the Pacific fleet on 23 September 1944.
 During the Battle of Okinawa she was hit by a kamikaze "Oscar" that struck her superstructure deck, killing four men and wounding twenty-three, but luckily the plane's bomb was a dud.
 After the war West Virginia was placed in mothball and scrapped in 1959.

 was torpedoed by Japanese submarine I-19 on 15 September 1942, 150 miles southeast of Guadalcanal, the same spread of torpedoes which also hit and sank USS Wasp.
 She received emergency repairs at Tonga and proceeded to Pearl Harbor for permanent repairs.
 On 5 April 1945, while participating in the Okinawa campaign, she was hit by a 5-inch shell in a friendly fire accident during a massive kamikaze attack on the fleet, killing three and wounding forty-four.
 Today she serves in North Carolina as a battleship memorial museum.

-took a small caliber shell (probably an 8-inch (203 mm) shell from the heavy cruiser Atago) to her mast during the Naval Battle of Guadalcanal, 15 November 1942. was damaged when she collided with USS Indiana during refueling maneuvers during the Marshall Islands campaign in 1944.
+took a small caliber shell (probably an 8-inch (203 mm) shell from the heavy cruiser Atago) to her mast during the Naval Battle of Guadalcanal, 15 November 1942.
+She was damaged when she collided with USS Indiana during refueling maneuvers during the Marshall Islands campaign in 1944.
 The collision caused extensive damage to her bow.
 Repairs were made at Pearl Harbor.
 USS Washington never had a fatality on board nor damage taken from enemy action.
 She was scrapped in 1961.